 This flexible certificate program provides supervisors, managers, directors, and emerging leaders with an opportunity to learn and practice skills in developing successful proposals to obtain external funding.
 The Grant Writing Certificate Program will cover the basics of grant seeking and writing, enabling anyone with an interest in the topic to get started on the grant writing process.

-Times: This program will be offered at two different times.
+Times: Each cohort will have two time offerings.
 There is a morning session or an evening session.
-Participants must choose a session and cannot switch classes due to limited class capacity.
+Participants must choose a session and cannot switch classes due to limited seat capacity.

 Modules - Topics Covered

 Module 2 - Basic Elements of Grants and Grant Writing

 Module 3 - Building Your Organization's Capacity and Building a Program Design

 Module 4 - Finding Potential Funders and How to Build a Budget

 Module 6 - Grant Writing Reality Check, Pulling a Final Proposal Together

 Assignments: Participants will be asked to complete weekly exercises that will assist in meeting the learning outcomes, and to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
 Participants will be given feedback on their proposals.